-- 6.10.1 NOMINAL BIT TIME (t{BIT})-Compliance with the nominal bit time tolerance requirement is directly dependent on the system clock tolerance of the module and the programmed nominal bit time.
-In the typical CAN protocol device, the nominal bit time must be an integer multiple of the system clock period.
-When the programmable nominal bit period is set to exactly 125 Kbps, accuracy is only affected by the system clock tolerance.
-Otherwise, the accuracy is dependent upon both the deviation of the programmed bit period from nominal and the system clock tolerance.
-The contributions from drift or aging of the system clock source and contributions from inability to achieve the desired 8000 ns nominal value are additive; the tolerance specification must be met after consideration of both. - 6.10.2 TIME QUANTUM (t_Q)-This is the basic unit of time for bit timing.
-This time is derived from the system's oscillator clock and is programmable based on the system's divide register values. - 6.10.3 SYNCHRONIZATION SEGMENT (t{SYNC_SEG})-This time interval is used to synchronize all ECUs on the bus.
+6.10.2 TIME QUANTUM (t_Q)-This is the basic unit of time for bit timing.
+This time is derived from the system's oscillator clock and is programmable based on the system's divide register values.

+contributions from inability to achieve the desired 2000 ns nominal value are additive; the tolerance

+- 6.10.3 SYNCHRONIZATION SEGMENT (t{SYNC_SEG})-This time interval is used to synchronize all ECUs on the bus.
 If all ECUs are fully synchronized, then all bit edges occur in this interval, which has a fixed period of one Time Quantum. - 6.10.4 TSEG1 (t{SEG1})-This time interval is used to compensate for positive phase errors in synchronization between ECUs on the network.
 If an edge occurs during this interval, t{SEG1} is lengthened to compensate for synchronization differences with other ECUs on the CAN network.
-TSEG1 is equivalent to the combination of the Prop_Seg and Phase_Seg1 parts of the bit period defined in ISO 11898. - 6.10.5 TSEG2 (t{SEG2})-This time interval is used to compensate for negative phase errors in synchronization between ECUs on the network.
+T{SEG1} is equivalent to the combination of the Prop Seg and Phase Seg1 parts of the bit period defined in ISO 11898. - 6.10.5 TSEG2 (t{SEG2})-This time interval is used to compensate for negative phase errors in synchronization between ECUs on the network.
 If an edge occurs during this interval, t{SEG2} is shortened to compensate for synchronization differences with other ECUs on the CAN network. - 6.10.6 SYNCHRONIZATION JUMP WIDTH (t{SJW})-This time interval is the maximum amount of time by which t{SEG1} may be lengthened or t{SEG2} shortened to compensate for synchronization differences between ECUs on the CAN network.
 This is accomplished automatically in the CAN device as a basic part of the protocol.
 However, the amount of skew tolerated is adjustable by software programming. - 6.10.7 DATA SAMPLE POINT (t{SAMPLE})-The sample point is the time within the bit period at which the single data sample captures the state of the bus.
 The programmable sample point is located between t{SEG1} and t{SEG2} .
-The following equation shows the relationship of t{SAMPLE} to t{SEG2} :
+Equation 2 shows the relationship of t{SAMPLE} to t{SEG2} :

-$$t{\mathsf{SAMPLE}} = t{\mathsf{BIT}} - t{\mathsf{SEG2}} \tag{Eq.
-2}$$
+$$t{SAMPLE} = t{BIT} - t{SEG2}$$ (Eq.
+2)

-6.10.8 DATA SAMPLE MODE-The data sampling shall always be set to single sample mode.

-6.10.9 MEDIA DELAY (t{BUS})-Media is defined as all elements between the connector pins of the communicating modules through which the signals pass.
+- 6.10.8 DATA SAMPLE MODE-The data sampling shall always be set to single sample mode.
+Timing constraints to support 500 KBPS communication over 30 m of cable eliminate the option of 2 out of 3 majority sampling. - 6.10.9 MEDIA DELAY (t{BUS})-Media is defined as all elements between the connector pins of the communicating modules through which the signals pass.

-Media delay is defined as the time required for a signal to pass through the media at the longest specified distance (see Table 8 in 6.4, and Table 11, in 6.7).
+Media delay is defined as the time required for a signal to pass through the media at the longest specified distance (see Tables 8, in 6.4 and 11, in 6.7).

-- 6.10.10 ECU DELAY (t{ECU})-An ECU's loop delay includes the following four delays: - a.
+6.10.10 ECU DELAY (t{ECU})-An ECU's loop delay includes the following four delays:

+- a.
 Transmitter Propagation Delay (t{TX}, this includes device delay and slew) - b.
 Receiver Propagation Delay (t{RX}) - c.
 Receiver Logic Delay (t{LOGIC}) - d.
 Common Mode Choke (t{CHK}, optional, Includes both Tx and Rx choke delays)